coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

-You can use the Weapon Finesse feat to apply your Dexterity modifier instead of your Strength modifier to attack rolls with a spiked chain sized for you, even though it isn't a light weapon for you.
+You can use the Weapon Finesse feat to apply your Dexterity modifier instead of your Strength modifier to attack rolls with a spiked chain sized for you, even though it isn’t a light weapon for you.

 **Crossbow, Hand:** You can draw a hand crossbow back by hand.
 Loading a hand crossbow is a move action that provokes attacks of opportunity.